 The sweep generator should be connected so that an undistorted signal is applied.
-This becomes more important as higher sweep frequencies are used because the connecting cable has transmission line characteristics and must be correctly terminated to avoid reflections.
-This point is illustrated in Fig. 11-4A, which shows the response of the RF stage of a television tuner.
+This becomes more important as higher sweep frequencies are used, because the connecting cable has transmission line characteristics and must be correctly terminated to avoid reflections.
+This point is illustrated in Fig. 11-5A, which shows the response of the r-f stage of a television tuner.
 The signal input was made to the receiver antenna terminals through the output cable supplied with the sweep generator.
-This cable had a built-in terminating network, which is diagramed in Fig. 11-4C.
-The generator sweep was set for Channel 4, with a 12-mc sweep and a 68-mc marker.
+This cable had a built-in terminating network, which is diagramed in Fig. 11-5C.
+The generator sweep was set for Channel 4, with a 12-MHz sweep and a 68-MHz marker.
 The network shown matched the characteristic impedance of the output cable to the 300-ohm impedance of the antenna input terminals.
-When a shielded output cable with no terminating network was substituted for the regular cable, the distorted response shown in Fig. 11-4B was obtained.
+When a shielded output cable with no terminating network was substituted for the regular cable, the distorted response shown in Fig. 11-5B was obtained.

-Fig. 11-4.
+Fig. 11-5.
 Matching network and response.

-Examples of a few sweep attenuator pads recommended for use during alignment are shown in Fig. 11-5.
-They are designed to match three different generator-cable impedances to the 300-ohm balanced input of TV receivers.
+Examples of a few sweep attenuator pads recommended for use during alignment are shown in Fig. 11-6.
+They are designed to match three different generator-cable impedances to the 300-ohm balanced input of tv receivers.

-Sweep generator connection to the receiver for tuner alignment is usually made directly to the antenna terminals through a matching network like those shown in Fig. 11-5.
-Connection points and methods can be somewhat different for video IF alignment.
-A common point at which to introduce the video IF signal is at the mixer tube.
-The signal then passes through any tuned circuit in the plate circuit of this tube, and the response of the entire video IF section can viewed at the video detector.
+Sweep generator connection to the receiver for tuner alignment is usually made directly to the antenna terminals through a matching network like those shown in Fig. 11-6.
+Connection points and methods can be somewhat different for video i-f alignment.
+A common point at which to introduce the video i-f signal is at the mixer tube.
+The signal then passes through any tuned circuit in the plate circuit of this tube, and the response of the entire video i-f section can be viewed at the video detector.
 There are several ways to inject the sweep signal into the mixer tube circuit; the sweep generator lead can be clipped directly to the mixer grid terminal (not to the oscillator grid), to an ungrounded tube shield over the mixer tube, or to an insulated metal strip inserted between tube shield and tube.
 The third method has the advantage of the tube not being left unshielded.
 The metal strip can be moved about to find the most sensitive position.
-Some TV tuners have a lead brought out to the top surface of the tuner from the mixer grid as an alignment convenience.
-This point is commonly called a "looker" point and can be used either to view the RF response curve or to inject the IF sweep signal.
+Some ty tuners have a lead brought out to the top surface of the tuner from the mixer grid as an alignment convenience.
+This point is commonly called a "looker" point and can be used either to view the r-f response curve or to inject the i-f sweep signal.